 I WANT TO TAKE SUMMER CLASSES.
 CAN I GET FINANCIAL AID FOR THE SUMMER SESSION(S)?

 You MUST fill out a Summer Financial Aid Application (in addition to the FAFSA) in order to receive any financial aid for Summer.
-These forms are available after February 15 (prior to the summer session).
-You can complete a form in the Office of Financial Aid (in person), or you can download or submit online the electronic form (available through Financial Aid Forms - under Quick Links).
+These forms are available after February 15 (prior to the summer session) through MAX.
 If you do not fill out a Summer Financial Aid Application, you will not receive any financial aid in the Summer.

 Whatever federal aid you use in the Summer terms (Federal Pell Grant, Federal Stafford Loan), will reduce the amount you will receive during the Fall and Spring semesters.

-Get more information on 2013 Summer Financial Aid by using the Summer Financial Aid link to the left.
-This webpage also includes an online or a printable version of the 2013 Summer Financial Aid Application (required to receive any summer financial aid).
+Get more information on 2015 Summer Financial Aid by using the Summer Financial Aid link to the left.

 I WANT TO TAKE WINTER CLASSES.
 CAN I GET FINANCIAL AID FOR THE WINTER SESSION?